seMm-33/erratic_coke/README.md

 # erratic_coke
 [Video showcase](https://www.youtube.com/watch?v=OU9ycYdx3Jw&feature=youtu.be)

 Drug script with a few config options to make it fit into most servers.
-Comes with an English and German translation
+Comes with an English and German translation.

+__SINCE A LOT OF SERVERS DON'T WANT TO USE ONESYNC YOU WILL HAVE TO ADD PROTECTION AGAINST TRIGGERS YOURSELF__

 # Prerequisites:
 - ESX